apache/druid/docs/configuration/index.md

 |`rollup`|Whether to enable ingestion-time rollup or not.
 Defaults to 'null', which preserves the original setting.
 Note that once data is rollup, individual records can no longer be recovered. |No|

 ###### Automatic compaction dimensions spec
-You can optionally use the `dimensionsSpec` object to configure the dimensions of the compacted segments.

-`dimensionsSpec` takes the following keys:

 |Field|Description|Required|
 |-----|-----------|--------|